Sam Sleep's Story Solutions

 Origami tessellation: Aztec Twist, designed by Eric Gjerde, expanded and folded by Sam Sleep

-Speculative stories allow us to stretch the boundaries of the human experience to tell the stories we need to tell.
+Speculative stories allow us to stretch the boundaries of the human experience.

 ResourcesSome resources that greatly influenced my understanding of how stories work include: the Go Teen Writers blog, the One Year Adventure Novel curriculum, and the Writing Excuses podcast.
 Also check out K. M. Weiland's blog, and the Save the Cat books.Another great resource is Havok, which publishes speculative flash fiction every weekday.
 They're always open to submissions, and I can't recommend publishing with them enough.
 You'll grow so much as a writer.
 I know I did.
 Plus, you get a small taste of what it's like to work with professional publishers.What about you?
 What are some of your favorite writing resources?
 Do you love stories as much as I do?